How does Jaaxy compare to the Google Keyword Planner?

-To beat your competition you need to figure higher in the search results than they do – and a good keyword research tool is an indispensable part of your tool kit to do that.
+To beat your competition you need to figure higher in the search results than they do – and a powerful, fast, accurate keyword research tool, that finds and details the pages you would be competing with for your chosen keyword, is an indispensable part of your tool kit to do that.

 The Jaaxy keyword research tool gives you that competitive edge.

 |Product name:||Jaaxy – SEO keyword research tool|

 |What it is:||A fast, powerful and accurate keyword tool, that finds and displays details of your competitors.
 It will give you the best chance of beating your competition in the search results.|